Fractal aisight

 Today, boards of directors in every industry and geography face a similar challenge: envisioning and inspiring their management on how digital transformation can add value for the business and its stakeholders while protecting the organization from risks.

-“The board is the one set of people who are expected to lead the company forward or to provoke senior management and help them gauge the company’s position and progress in digital transformation,” said Pranay Agrawal, co-founder and chief executive officer of Fractal.
-“However, through our conversations with board members, we have found that they often don’t feel well equipped to do that.”
+“The board is the one set of people who are expected to lead the company forward or to provoke senior management and help them gauge the company’s position and progress in digital transformation.”

 There is no shortage of programs aimed at helping leaders to understand digital transformation.
 However, they often fall short of the board directors’ unique needs.
 Many require a time commitment that directors struggle to afford – courses offered by the university and academic institutions require in-person attendance for anything from one day to sixteen days, while even self-paced online courses can require several hours per week over multiple weeks.
 And for those that can attend, the available programs often don’t cover everything that directors need to know.